 Penalty: $2 000.

-101. Fraudulent sale or disposal of property
+101. Assignment etc. of mortgaged property to defraud mortgagee

 A person shall not, by the assignment, disposal or sale or an attempted assignment, disposal or sale of an interest in property that is subject to a mortgage or by the removal of any part of the property that is goods or by any other means defraud or attempt to defraud the mortgagee.